alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 1. Complete the optional [`personalisation`](/#personalisation), [`reference`](/#reference) and [`sms_sender_id`](/#sms-sender-id) arguments if required.

 1. You are now ready to send a text message notification.
-Run your application to send a request to API Notification client.
+Run your application to send a request to the API Notification client.

 [Back to top](/#gov-uk-notify-technical-documentation-python)